Home

 Please have a look around to find out more about me, see what I offer and decide if I might be the right counsellor for you.

 I have counselled people from all walks of life with a variety of reasons for counselling.
-This includes depression, anxiety, self harm, abuse, suicidal thoughts, anger and identity issues.
-I also have a lot of experience working with young people aged 14 above – who I also counsel via a local charity.
+This includes, but isn’t limited to, depression, anxiety, self harm, abuse, suicidal thoughts, anger and identity issues.
+As well working with adults I am a young person’s counsellor with a lot of experience working with young people aged 14 above – who I also counselled for 7 years via a local charity.
+I have a professional interest in empowering and supporting women, both in a general sense and through life transitions.

 BSc Psychology and Criminal Justice Studies (2002)